MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/index.md

 ---
 # Bing Maps Elevations API

-Use the Elevations API to get elevation information for a set of locations, polyline or area on the Earth.
+Use the Elevations API to get elevation information for a set of locations, polyline, or area on the Earth.

 ## In this section